Last updated on April 16, 2025

 What Is Tabletop Simulator?

 Tabletop Simulator is a sandbox game available on Steam that simulates a table to allow players to play all sorts of tabletop games digitally.
-By importing custom assets and automating games with some simple scripting, users can play anything from checkers and chess to D&D and of course, Magic: The Gathering.
+By importing custom assets and automating games with some simple scripting, users can play anything from checkers and chess to D&D, and of course, Magic: The Gathering.

 Is Tabletop Simulator Free?

-No, Tabletop Simulator isn’t free.
+No, Tabletop Simulator isnโ€™t free.
 It runs you about $20 on Steam for the base game.
-Tabletop Simulator also offers a suite of downloadable asset packs, ranging in price from $4 to $15.
+Tabletop Simulator also offers a suite of downloadable asset packs, ranging in price from $4-15.
+Steam is famous for its sales, and according to Steamdb, Tabletop Simulator has been on sale for under $10.

 Does Tabletop Simulator Have an App?

-No, Tabletop Simulator doesn’t have a mobile app, so Arena has it beat for playing remotely on the go.
+No, Tabletop Simulator doesnโ€™t have a mobile app, so Arena has it beat for playing remotely on the go.

 What Do You Need for Tabletop Simulator?